vefunder/protocol-research-review/articles/Reserve_Protocol/eUSD.md

 - Redemption throttle ([1,500,000 eUSD](https://etherscan.io/token/0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F#readProxyContract) maximum amount per the current block)
 - Redemption [throttle rate](https://etherscan.io/token/0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F#readProxyContract) at 5.0% of eUSD supply
 - [Source](https://register.app/#/settings?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F)

-### Advanced RToken parameters

-In addition to issuance and redemption throttling, there are other RToken parameters as set in the [Backing Manager](https://etherscan.io/address/0xF014FEF41cCB703975827C8569a3f0940cFD80A4#readProxyContract) as part of protocol operations to regulate mint/redeem action including:

-- Trading delays(s) which define how many seconds should pass after the basket has been changed before a trade can be opened.
-For eUSD, this is set by the [Backing Manager](https://etherscan.io/address/0x6d309297ddDFeA104A6E89a132e2f05ce3828e07#code) contract to [2 hours](https://register.app/#/settings?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F) or 7,200 seconds
-- Backing buffer (%) as collateral tokens appreciate, eUSD can be minted whenever the correct ratio of collateral tokens is gathered, providing revenue capture.
-Collateral tokens get sent to the [Revenue Trader](https://etherscan.io/address/0x3d5EbB5399243412c7e895a7AA468c7cD4b1014A#code) contract to mint additional eUSD that can be used as yield for [eusdRSR](https://etherscan.io/address/0x18ba6e33ceb80f077DEb9260c9111e62f21aE7B8) stakers.
-This is currently set to [0.01%](https://register.app/#/settings?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F)
-- Max trade slippage (%) is the maximum deviation from oracle prices that any trade the protocol can clear.
-Maximum trade slippage permits additional price movement beyond worst-case oracle pricing.
-The setting for eUSD is [1%](https://register.app/#/settings?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F)
-- Minimum trade volume represents the smallest amount of value worth executing a trade for; eUSD [minimum trade volume](https://register.app/#/settings?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F) is set to $1,000
-- RToken Maximum trade volume is the maximum sized trade for any trade involving eUSD, currently set to [1,000 eUSD](https://register.app/#/settings?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F)
-- Auction Length(s) is determined by the [Broker](https://etherscan.io/address/0x90EB22A31b69C29C34162E0E9278cc0617aA2B50#code) contract and sets how long auctions stay open for.
-If set too low, arbitrageurs won’t have enough time to complete arbitrage loops; if set too high, fewer auctions will fill.
-Currently, this is set to [900 seconds](https://etherscan.io/address/0x90EB22A31b69C29C34162E0E9278cc0617aA2B50#readProxyContract) [(15 minutes)](https://register.app/#/settings?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F) for eUSD

 The following section provides case scenarios for when eUSD deviates from peg: